Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 The Glostik Trap by Catchmaster is an eco-friendly way to catch and kill no-see-ums.

 This trap uses adhesive tubes and an LED light to attract and capture punkies.
-It is ideal to place in attics, on counters, in cabinets, and other low-light areas.
+It is ideal for attics, counters, cabinets, and other low-light areas.

 Takeaway

-So there you have it: some natural ways to kill or control no-see-ums without resorting to harsh chemicals.
+So there you have it: natural ways to kill or control no-see-ums without harsh chemicals.
 Try a few of these remedies and see what works for you.

 Add comment